Rarefied air: Taking a healthy breath is now a luxury in California

 California’s worst-ever wildfires, which began a month ago and have blanketed the state with a nearly unrelenting layer of dense smoke, have affected neighborhoods rich and poor.
 Oregon and Washington are also overcome by fires and smoke.
 Half a million people were forced to evacuate their homes in Oregon, and thousands ended up in temporary shelters.
 As of Monday, 35 people had been killed in the West Coast fires and more were missing.

 But wealth plays a big part in who is hurt most by the fires and smoke.
 Wealthier families have fled smoky areas, staying in second homes or renting expensive vacation residences.
 Not all families can afford air purifiers, which start at about $200 and clean only one room.
-During frequent power outages that now happen during fire season, only wealthier families who can afford expensive backup generators will still be able to run their purifiers.
+During frequent power outages that happen during fire season, only wealthier families that can afford expensive backup generators will still be able to run their purifiers.

-It all adds up to one increasingly dire rule of thumb: As the impacts of climate change become a reality, it’s healthier to be wealthy.
+It all adds up to one increasingly dire rule of thumb: As the effects of climate change become a reality, it’s healthier to be wealthy.

 Fire season has become an annual health and environmental disaster in California.
 During the Camp Fire in 2018 and the Kincade Fire in 2019, many Bay Area families drove to places the smoke couldn’t reach, such as Lake Tahoe and San Diego, staying in their second homes or renting.
 But this year, the fires have lasted longer and are more widespread.
 The pandemic adds an extra complication.
 People who would normally be in air-conditioned and air-purified offices or classrooms are stuck in hot and smoky homes.